Congenital ureteropelvic junction obstruction

 - Professor of Urology and Pediatrics

-Ureteropelvic junction (UPJ) obstruction is a partial or total blockage of the flow of urine that occurs where the ureter enters the kidney.
+Ureteropelvic junction (UPJ) obstruction is a partial or intermittent total blockage of the flow of urine that occurs where the ureter enters the kidney.
 The etiology of UPJ obstruction includes both congenital and acquired conditions.
 UPJ obstruction is the most common pathologic cause of antenatally detected hydronephrosis.